Florida panhandle: Economy

 Historically, the economy of the panhandle depended mainly on farming, forestry and lumbering, paper mills, import/export shipping at Pensacola and to a lesser extent at Panama City, shipbuilding, and commercial fishing.
 After World War II, the economy was boosted by the numerous military bases established in the region, as well as the growth of tourism and the hospitality industry.

 In addition to military bases, state and local governments, hospitals, schools, and colleges, major private employers in the second half of the twentieth century included Monsanto and Westinghouse plants at Pensacola, the St. Joe Paper Company in Port St. Joe, and Gulf Power, a major electric utility company.

 Beyond the contributions of tourism and the military, the Trade, Transportation, and Utilities sector serves as the region's second-largest employer.
 This sector is supported by regional logistics hubs, such as the Port of St. Joe.

 The Apalachicola Bay oyster fishery's ecological collapse in 2012 is a major contemporary issue.
 This fishery historically provided 90% of Florida's oysters, and its decline is linked to reduced freshwater inflow from upstream river basins.

+In recent years, regional economic development initiatives have focused on diversifying beyond tourism and military bases.
+The Port of St. Joe has been revitalized as a logistics hub, supporting trade, transportation, and utilities across Northwest Florida (Florida TaxWatch, 2014).
+These efforts highlight the importance of infrastructure investment in strengthening the Panhandle's economic resilience.

 Unlike central and southern Florida, the panhandle has never been a producer of citrus crops because the area is subject to regular frosts and freezes during winter, which destroy citrus fruits.

 The Category 5 Hurricane Michael in 2018 caused long-lasting demographic impacts in the area.
 For instance, 5.2% of Bay County's population permanently relocated, which resulted in increased social imbalance in the county.

+The collapse of the Apalachicola Bay Oster fishery in 2012 remains one of the most relevant ecological problems in the region.
+Researchers have linked the decline to reduced freshwater inflow from upstream river basins, which altered salinity levels and damaged the oyster ecosystems (Wellock, 2024).
+Restoring these ecosystems requires immense monitoring to ensure safe fishery practices.